Fewer Toys, More Fun

 Electronics?

-If the answer is yes (and you found yourself exclaiming back to her, “How can you be bored?
-What about all these toys?!”), there may be a very valid reason that she was feeling unengaged.
+If the answer is yes (and you found yourself exclaiming back, “How can you be bored?
+What about all these toys?!”), there may be a very valid reason for their disengagement.

 Studies show that the number of toys available to children directly correlates to how they play, how they learn, and even how they develop.